codie-shiv/URL-Responder/README.md

-# http_responder
+# URL_Responder
-A handy tool for bug bounty hunters to check the http status of all the links collectively
+A handy tool for bug bounty hunters/pentesters to check the http status of all the links collectively So you'll never have to worry about checking manually a bunch of URLs